 Masks are optional on campus but remain an important tool for reducing exposure, especially for those at high-risk or working to protect others at home.
 We encourage any who want to take this optional precaution to do so.

-We also encourage all employees and students to be vaccinated against COVID and to get a booster dose when eligible.
+We also encourage all employees and students to be vaccinated against COVID and to get booster doses when eligible.
 Vaccinations help protect you from serious illness and death and they reduce the spread of COVID to others.
-Our local health departments continue to offer first and second vaccine doses, boosters, and pediatric doses.
 Visit Vaccines.gov for a complete database of vaccine providers.

 WHAT TO DO IF YOU’RE HAVING SYMPTOMS, TEST POSITIVE, OR ARE EXPOSED TO COVID